barmiel4/AsteroidHunterGame/README.md

 Each weapon bolt is destroyed upon impact.

 ### Overheating mechanic
 Each shot charges the overheat meter.
 Each weapon overheats differently and can be fired at different heat levels.
-Once players stop firing, each weapon gradually cools down, which is shown on the UI in the bottom-right corner of the sceen.
-Also there is a 25% chance that a destroyed asteroid drops a blue gun cooler, the slighly reduces gun heat.
+Once player stops firing, each weapon gradually cools down, shown through the UI in the bottom-right corner of the sceen.
+Also there is a 25% chance that a destroyed asteroid drops a blue gun cooler that slighly reduces gun heat level.

 ### Special Perks
-If players peform well during gameplay, they can get access to two special abilities, both unlocked once a specific score threshold is surpassed.
+If players peform well during combat, they can get access to two special abilities, both unlocked once a specific score threshold is surpassed.
 Once used, players have to increase score furhter to unlock them again.
 Those abilities are:
 * **Shield (costs 25 points)** - gives player full protection from asteroids for four hits, then disables itself.
 By changing its color on each hit, it gives players a visual cues of how much integrity it has left.
 * **Ultra Bolt (costs 45 points)** - special rifle bolt that penetrates through every asteroid on its way, droping mines on impact.
 Mines expolode once an asteroids triggers them, awarding players with additional 2 points.

-### Destructible astroids
+### Destructible asteroids
 When asteroid is destroyed, apart from incrementing player's score, it satisfyingly explodes into dozens of pieces.
 This feature was implemented with Unreal Engine's Chaos Destruction system that allows to fracture a static mesh and apply a strain during gameplay via Fields System.
 Here, the destruction pattern chosen was Cluster Fracutre and the destruction itself is handled by a custom field system.

 ### Pick-ups